We Are Dedicated to the Community

-Julie and Andy at Silver Sage Sports Performance have helped the Sugar Bowl Academy Nordic Ski Team reach some outstanding results through their lactate testing procedures.
+Silver Sage Sports Performance has helped the Sugar Bowl Academy Nordic Ski Team reach some outstanding results through their lactate testing procedures.
 Every year we have Silver Sage test all of our athletes on rollerskis in the fall and we are able to pinpoint each athlete’s optimum training zones from this test.
 Andy and Julie make an individualized chart for each athlete showing the training zones by heart rate and we then use these zones throughout the season to make sure each athlete is accomplishing what each workout is intended to do.

 This scientific approach to training has allowed our skiers to reach National and International success including having 4 podium finishes at the Junior National Championships in the past two seasons and having 15 year old Hannah Halvorsen make the 2014 US Ski team under 18 World Championship team where she had the top us Women’s result of 13th this year in Finland.